aglover/locution/README.md

 * Pagination done via [kaminari](https://betterprogramming.pub/pagination-in-rails-b3a9ba25b3c3)
 * Having trouble installing Ruby 3.2.x on OSX?
 Using Homebrew too?
 Ensure you have [OpenSSL installed and try running](https://github.com/rvm/rvm/issues/5261) `rvm install 3.2.x --with-openssl-dir=/opt/homebrew/opt/openssl@1.1`

+## High-level steps to get set up
+1. Clone this repository.
+2. You'll need access to a Postgres instance either locally or remotely in AWS, for example.
+Either way, just like any other application, you will need to ensure this Rails application can communicate w/your desired Postgres instance.
+There is an included `docker-compose.yml` file that will fire up a Postgres container.
+[See below for more details](#postgres-docker-setup).
+3. Once you have a database available, you'll need to create a `.env` file that contains specific keys and values.
+[See below for specific details](#generic-setup-regardless-of-database).
+4. Run a database migration `bin/rails db:migrate`.
+5. Start the application via `bin/rails server`.
+6. If you didn't change the port, go to `http://localhost:3000/words/` and you should see an underwhelming blank-ish screen where you can elect to create a word.
+7. You can seed the database via the Postgres client, `psql` with a sample `.sql` file found in the `etc/` directory called `all-words-data-only-export.sql`.
+[See below for more details](#generic-setup-regardless-of-database).
+8. Refresh `http://localhost:3000/words/` and you should see some words.
+9. You now have a simple dictionary-ish application.
+You can see words in alphabetical order and you can search for words using the format (i.e. an HTTP `GET`): `http://localhost:3000/words/<your word>`.
+10. Out-of-the-box, this application does bundle a [ReadySet Docker compose file](#readyset).
+It's up to you if you want to use it or can follow our [Quickstart directions](https://docs.readyset.io/deploy/deploy-with-docker).
+Regardless on how you fire up ReadySet, you'll need to manually configure it.
+Please see [ReadySet's RoR documentation](https://docs.readyset.io/connect/connect-an-application-via-an-orm/ruby-on-rails-with-readyset) for instructions.

 ## Generic setup regardless of database

 Once you've configured a database -- locally via Docker or via RDS (either Postgres or Aurora Postgres), you'll need to create a `.env` file with the following keys: